Shehbaz invites Zardari, Bilawal, PDM leaders to dinner today

 Sources said PPP Chairman Bilawal Bhutto Zardari constantly tried to have a meeting with Shehbaz Sharif but he tactically avoided it due to some obvious reasons.
 “PPP Chairman Bilawal Bhutto Zardari had stated that now they would directly contact Shehbaz Sharif instead of Maryam Nawaz or any other in the PML-N and it was taken in bad taste by the PML-N leadership.
 Shehbaz Sharif thought that if he met Bilawal Bhutto Zardari then it would send a wrong message especially to former prime minister Nawaz Sharif,” sources said.

 Sources said Shehbaz Sharif made a political move and invited Bilawal Bhutto Zardari and Asif Ali Zardari to a dinner along with other leaders of PDM today (Monday) to discuss the political situation and evolve future strategy.
-PMLN also believes that the Imran-led government may activate NAB to again arrest Shehbaz Sharif in any new case to stop his political activities.
+They pointed out that PMLN also believes that the Imran-led government may activate National Accountability Bureau (NAB) to again arrest Shehbaz Sharif in any new case to stop his political activities that are seen by it as a threat to its survival.

+“So the months of June and July may witness more ‘action’ from NAB against Shahbaz Sharif and other leaders of the opposition parties,” sources said.

+Sources also claimed that PMLN is also deeply reviewing the current situation because one of four men who attempted to enter into Hasan Nawaz Sharif’s office in London by force on Friday, seeking to meet former prime minister Nawaz Sharif in-person was quoted as saying to Hussain Nawaz “Settle your affairs in Pakistan.”
+That person also stated “We know from where Mr. Sharif takes coffee and at what time he takes a walk.”